 Castle in Torri del Benaco

-The castle has several halls exhibiting different subjects, ranging from fishing to making olive oil and local history.
-It also has an exhibition room about the cultivation of citrus fruits, which is also the northern Mediterranean’s specialty.
+Another one is the Castle in Torri del Benaco which has a museum that displays the artisan and industrial history of the town.
+It has several halls that show different topics, from fishing to making olive oil and local history.
+It also has a room that highlights the cultivation of citrus fruits, which is a specialty of the northern Mediterranean.

 Museo Alto Garda

-Museo Alto Garda has two locations: Inside Rocca of Riva del Garda and Palazzo dei Panni in Arco.
-It has three parts.
-Basically, all about the history of its surrounding areas.
+Museo Alto Garda is a museum that has two locations: Rocca of Riva del Garda and Palazzo dei Panni in Arco.
+It has three sections that cover the history of the nearby areas.

-You shall find artworks dating back to the middle ages until the 19th century, items of archaeology, and the local history of Riva del Garda and its river, Sacra.
-You can expect to discover new things from prehistory until the second world war.
+You can see artworks from the middle ages to the 19th century, archaeological items, and the local history of Riva del Garda and its river, Sacra.
+You also can learn new things from prehistory to the second world war.

 - Spiaggia Cola – Limone Sul Garda